whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-01-Bespoke-Post-Subscription-Box-July-Selections-Coupon.md

 2. <a href="http://fisherspacepen.com/" target="_blank">Fisher</a> - Raw Brass Bullet Space Pen
 3. <a href="http://www.gerbergear.com/" target="_blank">Gerber</a> - Shard Tool

-*The wallet can be customized and you can choose your colors - Mapple, Brown or Sage.
+*The wallet can be customized by choosing the color - Mapple, Brown or Sage.

 <br>
 <p><b>Subscription:</b> <a href="http://bespoke.evyy.net/c/164125/70438/1804">Bespoke Post</a></p>